How to Use Social Media to Find Your Dream Home

 Real estate agents suggest:

-Look for authenticity.
 “Look for an agent who’s authentic; not just someone who’s posting listings or open houses (how boring is that?!).
 But someone who has a life outside of real estate; someone with energy and similar interests.
 After all, buying or selling a home can be stressful so it would be nice to work with someone you may click with,” said Robyn Porter.
-Porter is an agent in Bethesda, MD.
-She urges buyers to go a step further.
-Don’t just look at social media.
-Check online reviews.
+Porter is an agent in Bethesda, Maryland.
+She urges buyers to go a step further: don’t just look at social media; check online reviews.